dudung/soal/_posts/comp/2021-01-01-single-ray-source-direction.md

 drawPolyline(trajectory);
 ```

 where `drawPolyline` is required for drawing the laser beam.
 Previous snippet does not give animation view since JS will finish first iteration and then do the instruction after that.
-You can add the animation inside the `drawPolyline` by using `setInterval` or `requestAnimationFrame` functions, or with another way.
+You can add the animation inside the `drawPolyline` by using `setInterval` or `requestAnimationFrame` functions, or using another way.

 ## references